 Use a 3/8″ seam allowance.

-Cut 2 layers of main fabric, 2 layers of lining fabric, and 2 layers of fusible interfacing.
+Cut 2 layers of main fabric (for the outer pieces), 2 layers of lining fabric, and 2 layers of fusible interfacing.

 If you’ve sewn a basic zipper pouch, this assembly will be basically the same!
-Lay the zipper face down on the main fabric and then put the lining face down on the zipper.
-Pin in place and sew.
+Lay the zipper face down on the main fabric piece with the zipper teeth face down.
+Pin in place and baste.
+Be sure the right side of the zipper is down before sewing!

 Turn and press.
 Press the seam allowance towards the main fabric and topstitch along the top of the main fabric to attach the fabric to the zipper.